KevinAst/astx-redux-util/SCRIPTS.md

                         ===========================================
-test:lib .............. run unit tests that are part of our published library test:lib:watch ........ ditto (continuously) test:samples .......... run unit tests that are from our sample code (seen in User Guide) test:samples:watch .... ditto (continuously) test:all .............. run ALL our unit tests test:all:watch ........ ditto (continuously)
+test:lib .............. run unit tests that are part of our published library test:lib:watch ........ ditto (continuously) test:samples .......... run unit tests from our sample code (in the User Guide) test:samples:watch .... ditto (continuously) test:all .............. run ALL our unit tests test:all:watch ........ ditto (continuously)